FAA Part 145 Recordkeeping Standards: Procedural Workflow for Digital Compliance Pipelines

 def process_payload(self, raw_payload: Dict[str, Any]) -> Optional[AuditEvent]:

-"""Validates payload, retries on transient failures, routes to DLQ on exhaustion."""
+Validate payload, retry on transient failures, route to DLQ on exhaustion.

 attempt = 0